Azure/RDS-Templates/rds-deployment/scripts/README.md

         Default value                %resourceGroup%

     -adminUsername <String>
-        if specified, the name of the administrator account. by default vmadmin is used Required?                    false
+        if specified, the name of the administrator account. by default cloudadmin is used Required?                    false
-        Default value                vmadmin
+        Default value                cloudadmin

     -adminPassword <String>
         if specified, the administrator account password in clear text. password needs to meet azure password requirements.